Financial Conflict of Interest Policy

 To comply with federal law and federal regulations, Investigators must complete and submit the college's Investigator Disclosure of Financial Interests in Research (PDF) to the Office of Grants and Contracts:

-- Prior to submission of projects funded or proposed to Public Health Service (PHS) affiliated agencies;
+- Prior to submission of projects funded or proposed to Public Health Service (PHS) affiliated agencies and other federal funding agencies;

 - Within 30 days of discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new Significant Financial Interest (SFI); and